 🏭 Ancient Egypt · Dice tradition

 "Math was not invented in Europe.
+It was born here, on this continent.
 Every student — of every background — deserves to know where it really came from."

 🧮 Ashaware's 11 African math games qualify for NSF STEM K‑12, NSF ITEST, Perkins CTE, and F5 AI Education grants.
 See STEM funding options →

-Book a DemoAshaware serves K-12 schools, higher education institutions, families, homeschool families, and non-profit organizations with an educational mission — across North America, the Caribbean, Africa, and the global diaspora.
+Book a DemoAshaware serves ministries of education, K-12 schools, higher education institutions, families, homeschool families, and non-profit organizations with an educational mission — across Africa, the United States, Canada, the Caribbean, and the global diaspora.

-AI-adapted content at Higher Education reading level — for HBCUs, community colleges, universities, and African institutions.
-Curriculum grounded in African and African diaspora history, science, and culture.
+AI-adapted content at Higher Education reading level — for African universities, HBCUs and community colleges in the US, and institutions across Canada and the Caribbean.
+Curriculum grounded in African and diaspora history, science, and culture, ancient to modern.

 Libraries, community organizations, housing authorities, after-school programs, cultural centres, and faith communities with an educational mission — Ashaware provides complete, accurate curriculum infrastructure at scale.
 21st CCLC, Head Start, McKinney-Vento, and REAP eligible.

 Paying schools in both countries.
-Aligned to standards in Ontario, Nova Scotia, NYC, Illinois, California, Texas, Georgia, Ohio, Nevada, and Pennsylvania.
+Aligned to standards in Ontario, Nova Scotia, NYC, Illinois, California, and more.
 Choice Partners approved for immediate purchase across the US.
+Same African-rooted curriculum, ancient to modern.

 CSEC math pass rate of 36% — curriculum disconnected from culture.
-Aligned to Caribbean curriculum standards.
+Aligned to Caribbean curriculum standards, sharing the same African-rooted heritage.
 University of the West Indies partnerships in development.

 The African diaspora spans every continent.
 Ashaware is accessible globally — schools, homes, and organizations in the UK, Europe, and beyond can subscribe directly.